shaovoon/video_encoder_for_ogl_dx/README.md

 Work shall continue on the 1st method to utilize H/w encoder.

-To use the H264Writer(header only library), just include H264Writer.h inside your C++ source code.
+To use this header only library, just include H264Writer.h inside your C++ source code.
 And remember to implement the 2 functions below. file can be any format. check_config_file shall return the frame dimensions and frame rate per second.

 In the integration section above, there is an example of how encoder_start() is implemented by encoder_main().